 You can begin to know and understand what and who God is by attending our weekly services on Sunday at 9am or 11am or on Wednesdays at 7pm.

-Discover the purpose and the plan that God has for you by going through our growth track.
+Discover the purpose and the plan that God has for you by going through our Next Steps classes.
 Here you will learn more about what God has for you and how you can live out you're calling.
-Speak with a pastor after service for more details.
+Sign up today!

 One of the ways that God has given us a pathway to freedom is by living life full of meaningful relationships.
 Get plugged into one of our connect groups at WHWC!